How To Roast A Whole Chicken

-Roast: Place pan(s) in the preheated oven.
-Bake for an hour and a half (if only making one chicken, check after one hour).
-The chicken is done when the juices run clear when a small knife is inserted in the meat, or when a meat thermometer inserted in the thickest part of the meat (some say the thigh … I test the breast) without touching the bone reads 165°F. Allow meat to rest at least 5 minutes before serving.
+Place pan(s) in the preheated oven.
+Bake for 30 minutes.
+Remove from oven, flip chicken over and return to oven.
+Reduce oven temperature to 350° and bake for another hour.
+The chicken is done when the juices run clear when a small knife is inserted in the meat, or when a meat thermometer inserted in the thickest part reads 165°F. Transfer chicken to a serving plate and allow meat to rest at least five minutes before serving.

-After Dinner: You may not feel like doing more work but the effort will benefit you in days, maybe even weeks, to come.
+You may not feel like doing more work but the effort will benefit you in the days, maybe even weeks, to come.
 Don’t throw anything away!
-Cut some nice slices of chicken off the leftover bird(s) for sandwiches and/or pull the majority of the meat off the bones and chop into bite-sized pieces for soups, casseroles, or salads (recipes to come)!
+Cut some nice slices of chicken off the leftover bird(s) for sandwiches and/or pull the majority of the meat off the bones and chop into bite-sized pieces for soups, casseroles, or salads!
 If you are not going to use the leftover meat in the next couple days, place in zip-loc bags, seal tightly and freeze.
-No need to work too hard to get the meat completely off the bones, as the next step will take care of that … homemade stock/broth!
-Just place all the bones, excess skin, less-desirable pieces and any drippings from the roasting pan into a large stock pot and refrigerate until you are ready to make the stock (you will need an hour or two to make this) …
+No need to work too hard to get the meat completely off the bones, as the next step will take care of that … homemade stock!
+Place all the bones, excess skin, less-desirable pieces and any drippings from the roasting pan into a large stock pot and refrigerate until you are ready to make the stock.

 But let’s save that for another day … like, tomorrow?